ryanw2961/csci3022_Wills/README.md

 - This schedule is a rough approximation and subject to change.
 - Suggested reading under MIPS is from A Modern Introduction to Probability and Statistics by Dekking et al.
 - Suggested reading under TS is from Think Stats by Downey.
-- Homework is due on Moodle by 5pm on Friday the week **after** the assignment is listed.
+- Homework is due on Moodle by 5pm on the dates listed.

 | Week |  Date  |  nb       |  txt        |         Topic                            |  Slides     |  Hmwk            |
 |------|--------|-----------|-------------|------------------------------------------|-------------|------------------|